drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 * Each file that defines a resource follows the Redfish model for inheritance by copy.

-    Other than the base *Resource* definition, each file defines a single resource.
+    Other than the base `Resource` definition, each resource definition is contained in one file.
 * Any referenced external namespaces have proper `Include` statements at the top of each CSDL file.
 * All annotations have their expected facets filled.